diogenesrengo/psbot0/README.md

 # psbot0
-This code create a shared library with some functions to automatize tables of texas's holdem poker, 2/6/9 seats, cash or tourney (PokerStars only).
+This code create a shared library with some functions to automate tables of texas's holdem poker, 2/6/9 seats, cash or tourney (PokerStars only).
 It can capture data from tables like cards, stacks, stage, position and more.
 It also permits clicking in buttons and write in box of chat and bet.